Weekends are made to relax, enjoy life and truer words cannot be spoken when it comes to creating.

 In our case, there are two of us:

 Melanie is a sweet and astonishing mix of creativity, craziness and rationality.
 Like wild animals, her ideas can pop anywhere, at anytime and very unpredictably.
 As for me, I have an out-of-the-box approach as I really love to imagine common things in random places and at random moments.

 Contrary to many objects creators, the first step in our creative process is not based on a need but more on a will, just like artists do :) We hear, read or see something that usually lights a bulb simultaneously in both of our minds.
 Then, we speak a lot about it, always laugh a lot and choose a way to present it in an original way.

 To gather everything, we share a Google Docs, speak on dedicated Slack channels or write on colored sticky notes depending on the situation we are in at this precise moment.

 - Google docs is like a "brain dump" thing

 - Slack is random pile of information we don't want to lose and we'd like to share rapidly

-- Colored sticky notes that we use since a couple of months is game changing.
+- Colored sticky notes that we've been using for a couple of months is game changing.
 Have you heard about "Kanban flows"?

 Kanban is a scheduling and project management technique used essentially in the tech industry.
 Wikipedia also says: "Kanban is a method for managing knowledge work".
-Sounds boring right? :) But actually, we find it pretty fun: We've picked colors and assigned each one to a type of product (green for notebooks, yellow for greetings cards etc.).
-Then, on a big wall, we create columns: "Ideas Box", "Design", "Prototype", "Production" and "Promotion" and move notes from a column to another so that we visually have an instant access to the creative flow.
+Sounds boring right?
+But actually, we find it pretty fun: we've picked colors and assigned each one to a type of product (green for notebooks, yellow for greetings cards, etc.).
+Then, on a big wall, we create columns: "Ideas Box", "Design", "Prototype", "Production" and "Promotion" and move notes from a column to another so that we have instant access to the creative flow.
 It helps us to:

-- Instantly know the reasons why a creation may be "stuck"
+- Instantly know the reasons why a project is stalling

 - Sort projects we really want to achieve and the others (depending on the time they stay in certain columns for instance)